OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

    - The `Worksheet.freezePanes` collection is a set of panes in the worksheet that are pinned, or frozen, in place when the worksheet is scrolled.

-   - The `freezeRows` method takes as a parameter the number of rows, from the top that are to be pinned in place.
+   - The `freezeRows` method takes as a parameter the number of rows, from the top, that are to be pinned in place.
 We pass `1` to pin the first row in place.

     ```js
     var currentWorksheet = context.workbook.worksheets.getActiveWorksheet();